Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

 <a name="run"></a>
 ## Running and Debugging the Application

-When the Tizen Studio runs or debugs the application, the following process is executed:
+When Tizen Studio runs or debugs the application, the following process is executed:

 1. Build automatically if no build has been created yet.
 2. Package.